 And for the most part, when assessing piano lessons apps, this approach is actually not too bad because, more often than not, what we see within the first 30 minutes or so is the full extent of the what the app has to offer.

-However, the limitation of this method of assessment is that it precludes the possibility that the app we are currently assessing might have more to offer.
-What if it has a profound depth to it that is gradually unveiled as we progress further along our piano lessons journey?
-And how would we know?
+The limitation of this 'snap judgement' method of assessment is that it precludes the possibility that the app you are currently assessing might have more to offer.
+What if it has a profound depth to it that is gradually unveiled as you progress further along your piano lessons journey?
+And how would you know?

-Ultimately if we really want to assess a piano lessons app, most folks ask the wrong questions.
-Our focus should not be so much on how does the course begin, i.e. what are the early lessons like, but where can it take us.
+Ultimately if you really want to assess a piano lessons app, your focus should not be so much on what the early lessons are like but where can can the course take us.
 Is it indeed capable of taking us anywhere?